budspencer1/Meteor-Terminator/README.md

   1. Just download repository
   2. unpack .zip archive
-  3. Double-Click to MeteorTerminator.exe or CLICK_TO_START_METEOR_TERMINATOR.bat
+  3. Double Click to MeteorTerminator_x32.bat or MeteorTerminator_x64.bat (x64 is only for x64 bit computers -> 32 bit computer can't run it)
   4. Enjoy Game!!

 To edit source code: